TimothyJones/github-cognito-openid-wrapper/README.md

 You can also deploy it as a http server running as a node app.
 This is useful for testing, exposing it to Cognito using something like [ngrok](https://ngrok.com/).

-For use with CDK, please follow instructions on the [construct readme](https://github.com/scenario-labs/cdk-user-pool-identity-provider-github#full-setup).

 ### 1: Setup